fort-wayne-vmug/pivmugc/README.md

 ## Raspberry Pi VMUG Controller (pivmugc)

 ## Note
 This project was originally created by tkrn and was located at https://github.com/tkrn/pivmugc.
-The project was archived.
+The project doesn't seem to be maintained anymore.
 This is an updated version.

 ### Description
 pivmugc provides web-based checkin functionality that was designed for a local